westurner/dotfiles/_sources/tools.txt

    uname -o; echo "GNU/Linux"

-A *Linux Distribution* is a collection of :ref:`Packages` compiled to work with a GNU/Linux kernel.
+A *Linux Distribution* is a collection of :ref:`Packages` compiled to work with a GNU/Linux kernel and a :ref:`libc`.

 .. index:: Make